neratmatevz/rgo-frontend-react/README.md

-#Application for RGO
+# React application for RGO

--ReactJS with Typescript
+React application with typescript